VILLAGE OF ADDISON CODE

 Section 308.4.1.
 Liens.
 The lien may be enforced by proceedings to foreclose as in case of mortgages or mechanics' liens.
 Suit to foreclose this lien shall be commenced within two (2) years after the date of filing notice of the lien.

 Section 309.3.
 Single occupant.
-Revise to read as follows: The occupant of a one-family dwelling not rented or leased or of a single-tenant non-residential structure shall be responsible for extermination on the premises.
+Amend to read as follows: The occupant of a one-family dwelling not rented or leased or of a single-tenant non-residential structure shall be responsible for extermination on the premises.

 Section 505.1.
 General.
 Delete the International Plumbing Code and insert the Illinois Plumbing Code.

-Section 507.1.
-General.
-Add to this section: Gutters and Downspouts.
+Section 507.2.
+Gutters and Downspouts.
 No downspout shall be connected to a sanitary sewer.
 Downspouts emptying onto the ground shall be provided with splash blocks or similar devices.
 Downspout discharge cannot be more than five (5) feet from the foundation wall.
 Downspouts may not be eliminated from a roof that discharges on to expansive or collapsible soils within five (5) feet of the building foundation.
 No sump pump discharge of storm or ground water shall be connected to the sanitary sewer system.
 The discharge of rainwater or snow removal shall not be directed or placed as to be detrimental to adjacent properties or a public way.

 Section 601.2.
 Responsibility.
-Add to this section: Causes Beyond Control of Owner or Operator: Failure to furnish the heat required by this section shall not constitute an offense where it is due to a breakdown of the heating plant, unless such breakdown has been caused by a violation of this chapter, nor where it is due to strikes, to a general shortage of fuel, to any act of the occupant who makes the complaint.
+Add at the end of the existing Section: Causes Beyond Control of Owner or Operator: Failure to furnish the heat required by this section shall not constitute an offense where it is due to a breakdown of the heating plant, unless such breakdown has been caused by a violation of this chapter, nor where it is due to strikes, to a general shortage of fuel, to any act of the occupant who makes the complaint.
 For the purpose of this section, an emergency shall be construed as any equipment failure which could constitute a threat to health or safety of the occupants of the building.
 When multiple gas meters are provided in a bank, each meter shall be identified with the unit number or area to which it is providing power.

 Section 602.2.1.
 Prohibited heat sources.
 Cooking appliances shall not be used to provide space heating to meet the requirements of this section.
 Portable heaters using propane or kerosene are prohibited.

 Section 602.3.
 Heat Supply.
-Amend this section to read as follows: Every owner and operator of any building who rents, leases or lets one or more dwelling units or sleeping units on terms, either expressed or implied, to furnish heat to the occupants thereof shall supply heat during the period from October 15 to May 1 to maintain a temperature of not less than 68°F in all habitable rooms, bathrooms, and toilet rooms.
+Amend to read as follows: Every owner and operator of any building who rents, leases or lets one or more dwelling units or sleeping units on terms, either expressed or

 Section 602.4.
 Occupiable Work Spaces.
 Insert "during the period from October 15 to May 1."